Photon-HDF5/photon-hdf5/docs/new_measurement_specs.rst

 between different measurement_specs.

-Beyond the name, measurement_specs group should contain all the metadata needed to for unambiguous dataset analysis.
+Beyond the name, measurement_specs group should contain all the metadata needed to for unambiguous analysis of the dataset.
 For example, in smFRET experiments the measurement_specs contains the IDs of donor and acceptor detection channels.
 In Alternated Excitation (ALEX) measurements it will also contains definition of laser alternation (period, range for donor and acceptor, etc...).